 “Nothing in this world can take the place of persistence.
 Talent will not: nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not: the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.”

 They are words to live by—but especially if you’re a writer.
 You don’t wait until the muse strikes you.
 You don’t let reviews sink your confidence.
 You don’t compare yourself to others.
 You write, pure and simple.
-Every day, without fail.
+For some, this means every day, without fail.
+Many of us can’t manage that but you must write regularly.
 You hone your skills by practicing.
 Your creativity is a muscle you exercise.
 The more you write, the stronger you get.
 The better your sentences become.
 Sure, you can sigh and wish you had more talent, but in the end, it is the person who puts the words to paper who is the winner.
 It is the person who persists who achieves their dream.
 That person can be you.

 Had I been older and more confident, I would have told that instructor if she’d been any kind of decent trainer, she could teach even someone like me.
 That’s what you need to do when someone tells you that you can never achieve “X”.
 Decide then and there who you intend to listen to, and keep plugging away.
 Am I an Olympic level horsewoman?
 Of course not.
 But there will ALWAYS be someone who is a better writer than you are at this stage of the game–and someone who is worse.